RatJuggler/advent-of-code/README.md

 Advent of Code https://adventofcode.com

-- 2020 - Waiting for this to start.
-I am going to use Java 11.
+- 2020 - In progress now using Java 11.

 - 2019 - Started using Python (3.x), but not completed.
 Need to go back and work on this.

 - 2018 - Not started.
+I hope to use Java 11.

 - 2017 - Not started.
+I hope to use Python (3.x).

 - 2016 - Completed using Java 11.
 Certainly seemed a lot harder solving these puzzles in Java rather than Python :thinking:.